VasanthManiVasi/MusicTransformer.jl/README.md

 using MusicTransformer
 ENV["DATADEPS_ALWAYS_ACCEPT"] = true

-music_transformer = pretrain"unconditional_model_16"
+music_transformer = pretrained"unconditional_model_16"

 midi = generate(music_transformer, numsteps=1500)

 save("generated.mid", midi)
 ```

+See `examples/Melody Conditioning` for an example of using the Melody-Conditioned Music Transformer to generate an accompaniment given a melody.

 ## Training

 To train a new music transformer or to fine-tune one of the available models on your own collection of midi files, the midi files must first be converted to one-hot indices, which can then be fed to the model as inputs.
-Please refer to `examples/maestro_datagen.jl` for an example script on converting midifiles to model inputs.
+Please refer to `examples/MAESTRO Language Modelling/maestro_datagen.jl` for an example script on converting midifiles to model inputs.
 The example provided performs data generation for training a piano performance language model on the MAESTRO dataset.
-Finally, see `examples/maestro_train.jl` for a training script to train a language model on the processed MAESTRO dataset we obtained from data generation.
+Finally, see `examples/MAESTRO Language Modelling/maestro_train.jl` for a training script to train a language model on the processed MAESTRO dataset we obtained from data generation.
 The examples can be modified for training on your own data.

 ## References